 Prepare 4x fixing solution and wash solution (Table 1).

 Prepare the pre-hybridization solution and probe hybridization solution (Table 1).
-Prepare the probe hybridization solution during incubation in Step 5.1 or Step 6.1 and then keep the solution in a 37 °C countertop shaker for 20-40 min (cover to minimize exposure to light).
+Prepare the probe hybridization solution during incubation in Step 5.1 or Step 6.1 and then keep the solution in a 37 °C countertop shaker for 20-40 min with a cover to minimize exposure to light.

 NOTE: The concentrations of formamide, SSC, and probe were optimized for the lacZ probe sets to minimize background fluorescence while maximizing the real signal.
 See the Discussion section for details on how to modify these concentrations for different applications.